Any code when written in a clean, easy to understand and formatted way is easily readable and accepted by everyone.

 There’s nothing worse than reading a piece of code that is poorly formatted.
 Indenting makes your code looks neat and clean.
 It is easy to understand the flow of the program, the link between control flow constructs such as loops and codes written inside and outside of them.

 One should keep their code as simple as possible.
 Avoid writing complex code for simple logic.
 Try breaking down your code in multiple methods if the logic is getting too complicated for a single module.

-Modules like servlets, triggers and callouts should not have any logic written in them.
-All the logical operations should be performed in a helper lass.
+Modules like servlets, triggers, and callouts should not have any logic written in them.
+All the logical operations should be performed in a helper class.

 The best way to do it would be to maintain all the required constants in a single file which is easily configurable without making any code changes.